 Our courses require due dates and enforce deadlines.
 We consider due date management to be an essential skill for college or job preparation.
 Also, we need students to honor deadlines so our teachers can effectively manage their own workload.
-TPS teachers will deduct 5-10% per day for late work submitted to them.
+TPS teachers will deduct 10% per day for late work submitted to them with a zero after five days.
 They will extend grace when circumstances beyond the family’s control preclude timely submission, but only where the problem could not have been anticipated and where the student continues to make reasonable effort to submit the work as close to the deadline as possible.

 School Breaks and Sabbath Days

 TPS does not require students to work during school breaks or on their “Sabbath” day.
 TPS commits that all assignments will offer every student sufficient time to complete the assignment outside of school breaks and a weekly Sabbath day.

 However, to get everything done by the due dates without working on breaks or Sabbath days, a student must plan ahead and set individual milestones without falling behind.
 This is particularly true for mid-terms and finals, when exams, essays and projects tend to be due close together.
 TPS provides tools to help with this management, including an Assignments view that lists all upcoming assignment details for all classes in one place, as a planning aid for students and parents.
 Students should not expect teachers to do this individual planning for them, nor to change due dates or grant individual extensions to support individual planning.